jonathan-poole/qs-admin-guide/docs/system_planning/review_architecture_scale_plan.md

 2. A set of base icons or symbols

-  - If the deployment is on-premises:
+    a.
+If the deployment is on-premises

       - a server

       - a database

       - a file share

       - a network load balancer

-  - If the deployment is in the cloud:
+    b.
+If the deployment is in the cloud:

       - AWS icons can be found [here](https://aws.amazon.com/architecture/icons/)

       - Azure icons can be found [here](https://www.microsoft.com/en-us/download/details.aspx?id=41937)

       - GCP icons can be found [here](https://cloud.google.com/icons)

 3. Knowledge of what Qlik services are active on what nodes